A Shadow over Akeroth

 The Hordes next target after building New Holm and Golbal, was to sack and raze the Shining capital of Humanity, Lordsport.
 Due to the size of Lok’tars’ Horde, the cities of Tel and Stormgarde were able to send critical reinforcements to Lordsport immediately before the attack on the city began.

 The Battle of Lordsport was a total slaughter with nearly one million people involved directly in the combat, with nearly five million directly affected by the combat.
-It was during this total slaughter the Lok’Tar was slain.
-With the lose of their leader the Orcs slowly retreated from the battle sparing Lordsport.
+It was during this total slaughter that Lok’Tar was slain.
+With the lose of their leader the Orcs slowly retreated from the battle sparing Lordsport from much damage, however, the city did not escape unscathed.
 The Human commanders quickly followed the Orcs routing them back to the Dragongate.
 During the battle of Lordsport the Grand Sept of Pellor was destroyed and the High Seat of the Order was moved to the High Clerists Tower in Avaros.

 It was at the Dragongate that an Interminable Siege began lasting from 8A17-8A43 Due to the size of the Dragongate a forward assault was impossible, so the Humans waited, and slowly bolstered their numbers while infighting amongst the Orcs saw their numbers on the walls steadily dwindle.